hmrc/api-hub-acceptance-tests/README.md

 The `run_tests.sh` script defaults to using `chrome` in the `local` environment.
 For a complete list of supported param values, see:
  - `src/test/resources/application.conf` for **environment**

+It should be noted that when running the tests locally they will run in a headless mode (the browser is not launched).

 ## Running tests against a containerised browser - on a developer machine

-Given you have cloned and obtained the latest code from the [selenium grid repo](https://github.com/hmrc/docker-selenium-grid) you should launch the script from the root of this project
+Given you have cloned and obtained the latest code from the [selenium grid repo](https://github.com/hmrc/docker-selenium-grid) you can now execute the script for this project.

 ```bash
 ./start.sh